Ivo-Balbaert/The_Way_to_Jai/book/19_Working_with_Strings.md

 strdata.count = length;
 strdata.data = buffer;
 ```
-String constants can be implicitly cast to *u8 or *s8, but `y := "Hello"` cannot be cast implicitly to *u8.
+String constants are zero-terminated, and can be implicitly cast to *u8 or *s8, but `y := "Hello"` cannot be cast implicitly to *u8.

 ## 19.2 Some basic operations on bytes
 As we know there is no char type in Jai; strings are []u8.